Pages

 Research indicates that his studio was located on rue du Moulin in Caen France.
 Caen is a port city in northern France in the Normandy region.
 It takes about 3 hours to travel from this city to Paris.
 The website Drouot sold the brass plaque that was originally affixed to the exterior of his studio.
 It was embossed with the words Emile Leroi Artiste-Graveur.

-Here is a sampling of the works by Emile Leroi that I have sold in the past or currently have for sale:
+Here is a sampling of the works by Emile Leroi that I have sold in the past:

 Notre Dame De Paris_La Grande Galerie